If I Were a Boy: Gender Stereotypes at School.

 A Bayesian Look at American Academic Wages: Where are the Superstars?

-With Michel Lubrano (AMSE-GREQAM), (Revise and Resubmit: Journal of Economic Inequality)
+With Michel Lubrano (AMSE-GREQAM), (Forthcoming: Journal of Economic Inequality)

 The paper investigates academic wage formation and develops tools in order to detect the presence of superstars.
 We model wage distributions using a hybrid mixture formed by a lognormal distribution for regular wages and a Pareto distributions for higher wages, using a Bayesian approach, particularly well adapted for inference in hybrid mixtures.
 The presence of superstars is detected by studying the shape of the Pareto tail.
 Contrary to usual expectations, we did found some evidence of superstars, but only when recruiting assistant professors.
 When climbing up the wage ladder, superstars disappear.
 For full professors, we found a phenomenon of wage compression as if there were an upper bound, which is just the contrary of a superstar phenomenon.
 Moreover, a dynamic analysis shows that many recruited superstars did not fulfil the university expectations as either they were not promoted or left for lower ranked universities.